midtown-ai/www/docs/glossary/t.md

  In [image segmentation], ...

  In [classification], ... each threshold correspond to a different [confusion matrix] which in turn is then plotted as a point on the [ROC Curve].
-In aggregate, after all the thresholds and the ROC is plotted to calculate the [Area Under the Receiver Operating Characteristic (AUROC) Curve][AUROC Curve]
+In aggregate, after all the thresholds and the ROC is plotted to calculate the [Area Under the Receiver Operating Characteristic (AUROC) Curve].

  ![](img/t/thresholding_low_threshold.png ){: width="100%"}

  ![](img/t/thresholding_table.png ){: width="100%"}

  ![](img/t/thresholding_high_threshold.png ){: width="100%"}

  More at:

   * [https://pair.withgoogle.com/explorables/uncertainty-calibration/](https://pair.withgoogle.com/explorables/uncertainty-calibration/)

  See also [T], ...

+## Time Step

+ See also [T], ...

+## Time-Series Predictive Analysis

+ `~ look at a sequence of elements/images, find the next element/image = time series representation`.
+For example, music can be represented with a time series.
+In this approach, music is represented as time-series data, where each note is based on the previous notes.

+ See also [T], [Autoregressive Model]

 ## Token Embedding